Monday, February 22, 2021

 In Downtown Nekketsu March: Super Awesome Field Day!, the goal is to choose one of six students from Nekketsu High School to compete in several events.
 The school with the highest amount of points at the end is declared the winner.
-Rounds (or laps) and time can be selected in the menu for each event.
+Rounds, or laps, as well as time, can be selected in the menu for each event.

 The first event out the gate, Cross Country, or XCountry as it is displayed in-game, shows exactly what kind of game you are in for, as the athletes run through the city.
 As this is a Kunio-kun game, you have the ability to hit your opponents, as well as pick objects off of the ground to use as weapons.
-The portions of the track are quite fun, as the involve the usual such as running along city streets and along rooftops, to the strange, such as running through houses past people sitting down to enjoy a meal, to the unusual, such as climbing up a building parkour-style and swimming in sewers.
+The portions of the track are quite a lot of fun, as they involve the usual such as running along city streets and along rooftops, and the strange, such as running through houses past people sitting down to enjoy a meal, as well as the unusual, such as climbing up a building parkour-style and swimming in sewers.

-The second event, Obstacle, is a Ninja Warrior, also known as Sasuke in Japan, style obstacle course where the goal is to get to the end of the event first while running and jumping through obstacles such as trampoline platforms, conveyor belts, and hands that come out of doors as you walk by.
-In essense, it is a pre-cursor to modern games of this type, such as the Crash Course series.
+The second event, Obstacle, is a Sasuke or Ninja Warrior-style obstacle course where the goal is to get to the end of the event first while running and jumping through obstacles such as trampoline platforms, conveyor belts, and hands that come out of doors as you walk by.
+In essence, it is a precursor to modern games of this type, such as Doritos Crash Course.

-he martial arts competition, or M.A. as it is dieplayed in-game, is the most like Tecmo's regular Kunio-kun or Double Dragon brawlers, with the exception that the mayhem takes place in a single location.
+The martial arts competition, or M.A. as it is displayed in-game, is the minigame that is the most like Tecmo's regular Kunio-kun or Double Dragon brawlers, with the exception that the mayhem takes place in a single location.
 Here, the goal is to simply beat on your opponents the most, with fists, kicks, or with picked up objects as weapons, in order to bring their health bars down to zero.
 The last opponent standing wins.

 3½ out of 5